All information provided on this page is accurate for the SPD and the ESPD (if it is still being used) unless where specifically stated otherwise.

 However never assume what a question is asking: an incorrect response could make the difference between your bid proceeding or not.
 If you are unsure, raise a clarification via the PCS post-box (or PCS-T postbox), within the timelines the procurement officer has publishing for raising clarifications.

-If the procurement officer is using PCS-Tender or the SPD (Scotland) Word document for their procurement exercise, then they will set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice (or the PIN if that is being used as a call for competition).
+If the buyer is using PCS-Tender for their procurement exercise, then they will set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice.

-If using PCS-T or the SPD (Scotland) word document, Procurement Officers must set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice (or the PIN if that is being used as a call for competition).
+If using PCS-T, the buyers must set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice.

 By law, a winning bidder has to submit all of the required certificates and documentation before they are awarded a contract.
 Bidders can be asked to submit their evidence at any point in the procurement process, if this is necessary to ensure that the process is carried out properly.
 In a Restricted, or two-stage, procedure, it is likely that those bidders which are shortlisted will be asked to submit their evidence at that stage.